zuhlke/engineering-posts/drafts/module-federation-with-vite-for-react.md

 export default App;
 ```
-This is fine but as to the performance and reliability this is not the most promising way.
-I have faced few issues when comes to this method.
-Also using this its hard to handle network level issues.
+This is fine but as to the performance and reliability, this is not the most promising way.
+I have faced a few issues when comes to this method.
+Also using this it's hard to handle network-level issues.

 ### As a Lazy loaded module